scottdorman/scottdorman.github.io/_posts/2008/2008-02-25-teched-for-novices-2008-edition.md

 # Communications Network (CommNet)

-No, this isn't like SkyNet (from the *[Terminator](http://en.wikipedia.org/wiki/Skynet_%28fictional%29)* movies or the [UK](http://en.wikipedia.org/wiki/Skynet_%28satellites%29)), but it is the central hub for everything that is going on at Tech·Ed.
+No, this isn't like SkyNet (from the *[Terminator](http://en.wikipedia.org/wiki/Skynet_%28fictional%29)* movies or the [UK](http://en.wikipedia.org/wiki/Skynet_%28satellites%29)), but it is the central hub for everything that is going on at TechEd.
 In order to log in, you will need to use the same user name and password that you were given by Microsoft when you registered.
 (This is the same one you use to access the online schedule builder tool.)

 CommNet gives you key logistical information about the conference: